eVAL-Agency/beansbooks/README.md

 If you are not planning on hosting with SSL, then we need to comment out two lines in the .htaccess file.
 Open the file for editing:

-    nano .htaccess
+    vim .htaccess

-Look for the following two lines:
+It is strongly adviced to use SSL for this site, but if you need to disable it, look for the following two lines:

     RewriteCond %{HTTPS} !=on
     RewriteRule ^ https://%{HTTP_HOST}%{REQUEST_URI} [L,R=301]

-Add a # character before them:
+and add a # character before them:

     #RewriteCond %{HTTPS} !=on
     #RewriteRule ^ https://%{HTTP_HOST}%{REQUEST_URI} [L,R=301]

-Additionally, you'll need to update the permissions on two directories before proceeding:

-    chmod 770 -R application/logs
-    chmod 770 -R application/cache

-And create a configuration file:

-    touch application/classes/beans/config.php
-    chmod 660 application/classes/beans/config.php

-Finally, your web user ( presumably, www-data ) will require access to the owner of your application directory.
-Presuming you've setup BeansBooks to run locally, it's easiest to add www-data to your user group.

-    sudo usermod -a -G `whoami` www-data

-If you'd like a more secure solution, you should create a user specifically for BeansBooks and install everything within a sub-folder of the home directory for that user.
-In that case, you could want to replace \`whoami\` in the above solution with the name of the user you created.
+If you want to use the web user as the main owner of the files, a simple `chown www-data` will do the trick.
+Otherwise ensure that the web user can write to `application/cache`, `application/logs`, and `application/config`.

 You should now have everything you need to run BeansBooks locally.
 Next, we'll configure and setup several dependencies to enable your application to run.